One Community Place

 Schools are excellent places to offer CPR training, whether it's for graduation requirements, to help students with after-school or summer job requirements, or simply to improve cardiac survival rates in their community.
-When you teach kids CPR in high school, middle school, or elementary school, you're strengthening community safety -- and giving students skills they can carry into the future.
+When you teach kids CPR in high school or middle school, you're strengthening community safety -- and giving students skills they can carry into the future.

 Here's a breakdown of CPR training options, and the materials you'll need for each.

 If your students need CPR certification, you'll want to use the Heartsaver® CPR AED course or,

 if first aid training is also required, the Heartsaver® First Aid CPR AED course.
 If students do not

 require certification but simply wish to learn basic CPR skills, use the Family & Friends® CPR

 Both of these courses train students in CPR and AED use for adults and choking relief for adults and children, with optional modules for child CPR and AED use, infant CPR, and infant choking relief.
 The Heartsaver First Aid CPR AED course also includes first aid basics and instruction in responding to various life-threatening conditions (heart attack, difficulty breathing, severe bleeding, shock, and stroke).
 Upon successful completion of these courses, students receive a special Heartsaver® for K-12 schools course card, which may be required for students working as lifeguards, camp counselors, or babysitters.